 How do I know if my website uses Google Fonts?

-What you cannot determine via the tool is the source of the Google Fonts, because this may well be different.
+What you cannot determine via the tool is the source of the Google Fonts, because it can be different.

 Check Google Fonts via Developer Tools

-For experienced users, there are significantly more options for recognizing Google Fonts and their source via the developer console of the browser.
-The following screenshot and information come from Google Chrome, but the steps can be adapted in a similar way in most browsers.
+For savvy users, there are significantly more ways to detect Google Fonts and also their source via the browser's developer console.
+The following screenshot and information are from Google Chrome, but the steps can be adapted in a similar way in most browsers.

 This way you can access developer tools: